Smart Accounts

 Permissions

-- Withdraw from vaults
+- Withdraw from vaults and markets

-- Rebalance between vaults
+- Rebalance between vaults and across protocols

 - Withdraw to any address other than the user’s main wallet